 how I did not shrink from declaring to you anything that was profitable, and teaching you publicly and from house to house,Acts 20:20(NASB)

-While Paul's epistles were written to specific people or church communities to teach doctrine, give reproof, provide correction, deliver encouragement, impart instruction in righteousness and give guidance in Christian living, the book of Acts could more accurately be described as an historical document.
+While Paul's epistles were written to specific people or church communities to teach doctrine, give reproof, provide correction, deliver encouragement, impart instruction in righteousness, and give guidance in Christian living, the book of Acts could more accurately be described as a historical document.

-The first chapters of Acts record the happenings within the early church from its beginnings at Pentecost – to Paul's final imprisonment in Rome.
+The first chapters of Acts records the happenings within the early Church from its beginnings at Pentecost, to Paul's final imprisonment in Rome.
 It describes the birth and early development of Christianity, and the perils that believers faced in those fledgling years.
 Later chapters give a detailed account of the ministry and missionary journeys of Paul and other servants of God, and details various incidents that happened along the way.

 We too need to be like that little group of faithful elders that listened to Paul's passionate preaching on the shores of Miletus, when he reminded them to be unafraid of teaching the truth and encouraged them not to shrink back from witnessing of Jesus – both in public places and private homes.

-Heavenly Father, thank You for the witness of Paul, who despite many setbacks along the way, was bold in declaring the whole counsel of God with those he met.
-Use each one of us to be a mouthpiece for Jesus – in word and in deed, for Your greater praise and glory, AMEN.
+Heavenly Father, thank You for the witness of Paul who, despite many setbacks along the way, was bold in declaring the whole counsel of God with those he met.
+Use me to be a mouthpiece for Jesus in word and in deed, for Your greater praise and glory.
+In Jesus' name, AMEN.